kraudy/ibmi_os/README.md

 The consequences of these ideas were huge: separation of high-level programming from specific instruction sets, translation of high-level instructions to low-level at compile time for no *interpretation* downtime, single-level-storage where programs, files and databases were treated as objects in the same virtual address space, and finally, a built-in relational database (DB2 Intro coming soon).
 No time for losers here.

->The idea of modularization and separations at different levels of abstraction is a patter found on many areas of computer science.
+>The idea of modularization and separations at different levels of abstraction is a pattern found on many areas of computer science.
 For example: the network stack ([OSI Model](https://en.wikipedia.org/wiki/OSI_model), [TCP/IP](https://en.wikipedia.org/wiki/Internet_protocol_suite) ) and the internet ([REST arch](https://en.wikipedia.org/wiki/REST)).

 ## The legendary AS/400